 The results are in from the world’s first civil flight powered by 100-per-cent biofuel, and they surprised even the Ottawa-based company that’s part of the team behind it.

-The National Research Council of Canada’s Falcon 20 was the World’s first civil aircraft to fly with 100 per cent bio jet fuel.
+The National Research Council of Canada’s Falcon 20 will be the World’s first civil aircraft to fly with 100 per cent bio jet fuel.

 Agrisoma Biosciences’ oilseed crop was used for the flight that was part of a program funded by the National Research Council of Canada.
 That flight proved to be cleaner than and as efficient as a trip using conventional aviation fuel, according to results collected by the NRC.